Josh Freeman

-Joshua Tyler Freeman (born January 13, 1988) is a former American football quarterback.
-He played college football at Kansas State University, and was drafted by the Tampa Bay Buccaneers in the first round of the 2009 NFL Draft.
+Joshua Tyler Freeman (born January 13, 1988) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Kansas State Wildcats, and was selected by the Tampa Bay Buccaneers in the first round of the 2009 NFL draft.
 Freeman became the starter for Tampa Bay in his rookie year and went on to break numerous franchise passing records.
 However, he was released partway through his fifth year with the team.

-Freeman was also a member of the Minnesota Vikings, New York Giants, Miami Dolphins and Indianapolis Colts, as well as the Montreal Alouettes of the Canadian Football League (CFL).
+Freeman was also a member of the Minnesota Vikings, New York Giants, Miami Dolphins and Indianapolis Colts, as well as the Montreal Alouettes of the Canadian Football League (CFL) and the Brooklyn Bolts of the Fall Experimental Football League (FXFL).

-High school career
+Early life

 Freeman passed for over 7,000 yards at Grandview High School where he was a four-star rated prospect by both Rivals.com and Scout.com.
 As a sophomore, he threw for 1,946 yards and 24 passing touchdowns, leading Grandview to a 9–3 record and a spot in the quarterfinals of the Class 4 playoffs.
 In addition, he set 10 school records during his career at Grandview, including career passing yards (7,175), passing touchdowns (78), attempts (809), completions (385), yards passing in a game (404), and touchdowns in a game (6).
 As a junior, he topped 2,400 yards through the air with 23 touchdowns.
 As a senior, he was the #4 pro-style rated quarterback in the country by Rivals.com as well as being ranked as the #92 overall prospect in the nation by Rivals and the top player in the state of Missouri.
 He was the #9 quarterback nationally.
 He led Grandview to a 7–4 record, a district title and a berth in the sectional round of the Missouri state playoffs.
 He also completed 151-of-286 passes (53%) for 2,622 yards and 33 touchdowns in 2005.
 He also earned first-team Class 4 all-state honors from the Missouri Sportswriters and Sportscasters Association.
 Freeman was selected to the Kansas City Star All-Metro team and was the 2005 Thomas A. Simone Award winner as the top player in the Kansas City metro area.